For just over a week, CNN’s Will Ripley, Justin Robertson and Tim Schwarz stepped inside the reclusive state of North Korea.

 North Korea is one of the poorest countries on Earth.
 But for many in the capital, Pyongyang, life can be colorful.

-We'll keep updating this story to bring you our team's latest dispatches from Pyongyang as they document their trip on television and on Instagram.
+Here are the team’s dispatches from Pyongyang as they documented their trip on television and on Instagram.

 Welcome to the world’s most reclusive country.